Aria-D/dlbio-bpnet/README.md

 <pre lang="markdown">  python3 preprocess_data.py  </pre>

 This script will output .bedgraph and .bw files that will be in the output directory specfied inside the script.
+In this folder, there is also a notebook called `data_exploration_code.ipynb` that has some of the initial visualizations that we did to assess the data.

 ## Genome Assembly